 It’s understandable to want to shake people awake when you feel you have access to important information that they do not.
 You suddenly see the illusion, lies and deceit in the world and want to make everyone aware.

-The spiritual ego is essentially what happens when we begin to see ourselves as distinctly different, unapproachable or lesser than because we see ourselves as spiritual aware.
-In an effort to protect our spiritual beliefs, separating ourselves from other people.
+The spiritual ego is essentially what happens when we begin to see ourselves as distinctly different, unapproachable or lesser than due to our spiritual awareness.
+In an effort to protect our spiritual beliefs we create separation from other people.

 Spiritual ego often comes about because we do not have a grounded spiritual practice.
 We don’t know how to ground into the body, protect our energy or face negative experiences and emotions when they do come up.